-Principal • Registered Landscape Architect • LEED AP
+Principal • Registered Landscape Architect • LEED AP BD+C

-Through her twenty-five years of collegiate teaching and professional practice, Kathy Poole has developed a national reputation for her inquiry, expertise, and passion for creating sustainable landscapes that integrate both technical and design excellence.
+Through her thirty years of collegiate teaching and professional practice, Kathy Poole has developed a national reputation for her inquiry, expertise, and passion for creating sustainable landscapes that integrate both technical and design excellence.
 One of her specialties is integrating ecology and design toward projects that both regenerate ecological systems and connect people to landscapes in engaging and beautiful ways.
 Her primary vehicle is combining urban and green infrastructures in unique ways that benefit the projects’ aesthetics, functionality, and budgets.

 Ms. Poole’s second passion is history.
 In order for landscapes to be places, they must be situated within their historical contexts, making relationships between what the landscape was, what it is, and what it will be.
 This does not mean necessarily replicating a past state of the site.
 Instead, we carefully construct a framework for understanding each of the site’s different aspects and how they should be retained or transformed to its contemporary context.
 We embrace a view of history that is not static but alive and vital—true to important generative principles and also responsive to its contemporary contexts.
 By remaining attentive to both natural and cultural history, Ms. Poole works to maintain and/or restore the authenticity of each landscape–delivering projects that are truly unique and convey a memorable sense of place.